Steel manufacturing benefits from Numurkah Solar Farm cost-effective energy

 Solar powered manufacturing

-The Numurkah Solar Farm will demonstrate how solar energy can deliver a cost-effective solution for energy-intensive manufacturers.
+The Numurkah Solar Farm, in Victoria’s Goulburn Valley region, is demonstrating how solar energy can deliver a cost-effective solution for energy-intensive manufacturers.

 The Victorian Government and ZEN Energy are long-term partners for Neoen and this project proves that collectively, we are moving towards our aim of delivering sustainable, reliable and competitive energy to all Australians.Franck WoitiezManaging Director, Neoen Australia

 Neoen developed the $198 million 350,000 panel solar farm on 500 hectares.
 The solar farm has been operating since 2019.
 The CEFC committed $60 million in debt finance to the project.
 The debt finance syndicate for the Numurkah project also included clients managed by Vantage Infrastructure, an independent specialist investment manager, as well as German Landesbank NORD/LB.

 Neoen has secured major power supply contracts that will serve both the Laverton steelworks in Melbourne’s west and the Melbourne tram network.
 Neoen has contracted 60 per cent of the farm’s projected bundled output to renewable energy retailer SIMEC ZEN Energy, a majority-owned subsidiary of the GFG Alliance which operates the Laverton steelworks.
 SIMEC ZEN Energy will use the energy to support firm retail supply contracts to commercial and industrial customers in Victoria, including the Laverton steelworks.